 Newcastle Castle – the Black Gate

 The Black Gate was built during the reign of King Henry III, between 1247 and 1250.
 This entrance was the last addition to the medieval Castle defences and is now the main access for visitors.

 The gatehouse, is an arched passage which provided a walled, defensive entrance for the Castle’s North Gate.
 Chains or ropes raised or lowered the portcullis.
-The drawbridge at the front could be quickly closed if needed.
+The drawbridge at the front quickly closes if needed.

 Newcastle castle – come and visit us!

 The castle hosts all kinds of events.
 We attended a showing of Ridley Scott’s Blade Runner in the great hall!
 Bladerunner is one of my favourite films as I am a big Sci Fi fan.
 The great hall was certainly a change of venue from the usual multiplex!

 Other events I quite fancy are the Jack the Ripper night and the Paranormal Halloween night.
 Both of these suit this venue perfectly!

 There are no toilets in the castle because it is a listed building.
 You have to pop across to the Bridge Hotel opposite.
 Situated right under the eaves of the High Level Bridge, the Bridge Hotel has a quirky terrace with a stunning view of the river Tyne.
 The hotel foundations have a curious origin.
-They are built on a giant pile of the waste that was thrown out of the castle windows over the years.
+They are built on a giant pile of waste thrown out of the castle windows over the years!

 Newcastle castle is in the part of the city that is now being called the Merchant quarter.
 This historic city is now reviving this part of the ‘Toon’ to attract more visitors.
 If you are coming to the North East this historic venue makes for a great visit!